ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 Which one to chose?

-For StackGres PgBouncer was the chosen solution.
+The StackGres chosen solution is PgBouncer.
 It is enough simple and stable to be used for connection pooling.
-It has a cons that is the lack of multithreading that can lead to a saturation of CPU when connections increase over a vertain limit that depends on the perfromnace of a sigle core of the CPU where it is running.
+The disadvantage is the lack of multithreading that can lead to CPU saturation when connections increase over certain limit that depends on the performance of a single CPU's core where it is running.
 Odyssey will be a good candidate to replace PgBouncer when it will become more mature.

 ## High availability

-If a Postgres instance goes down or is not working properly we want our cluster to recover by chosing a working instance to convert to the new master and configure all the other instances and the application to point to this new master.
+If a Postgres instance goes down or is not working properly we want our cluster to recover by choosing a working instance to convert to the new master and configure all the other instances and the application to point to this new master.
 We want all this to happen without manual intervention.